AdaCore/gnatstudio/docs/users_guide/editing.rst

 Clicking on an entity in a source file and selecting the :menuselection:`Refactoring --> Rename` contextual menu opens a dialog asking for the new name of the entity.
-GPS renames all instances of the entity in your application, including the definition of the entity, its body, and all calls to it.
+GNAT Studio renames all instances of the entity in your application, including the definition of the entity, its body, and all calls to it.
 No comments are updated so you should probably manually check that the comment for the entity still applies.

-GPS handles primitive operations by also renaming the operations it overrides or that override it, so any dispatching call to that operation is also renamed, allowing the application to continue to work properly.
-If you are renaming a parameter to a subprogram, GPS also renames parameters with the same name in overriding or overridden subprograms.
+GNAT Studio handles primitive operations by also renaming the operations it overrides or that override it, so any dispatching call to that operation is also renamed, allowing the application to continue to work properly.
+If you are renaming a parameter to a subprogram, GNAT Studio also renames parameters with the same name in overriding or overridden subprograms.

-You can specify the behavior for read-only files: by default, GPS will not do any refactoring in these files and instead displays a dialog listing them.
-However, you can choose to make them writable just as if you had clicked on the :guilabel:`Read-Only` button in the status bar of the editor and have GPS perform the renaming in them as well.
+You can specify the behavior for read-only files: by default, GNAT Studio will not do any refactoring in these files and instead displays a dialog listing them.
+However, you can choose to make them writable just as if you had clicked on the :guilabel:`Read-Only` button in the status bar of the editor and have GNAT Studio perform the renaming in them as well.

 .. _Name_Parameters:

 Name Parameters
 ---------------

-If you are editing Ada code and click on a call to a subprogram, GPS displays a :menuselection:`Refactoring --> Name parameters` contextual menu, which replaces all unnamed parameters by named parameters, for example::
+If you are editing Ada code and click on a call to a subprogram, GNAT Studio displays a :menuselection:`Refactoring --> Name parameters` contextual menu, which replaces all unnamed parameters by named parameters, for example::